FatimaTanvir/Creatorverse/README.md

 Submitted by: **Fatima Tanvir**

 About this web app: **Creatorverse is a beautiful React application for discovering and managing your favorite content creators.
 Share amazing creators you think are worth following and manage your collection with full CRUD operations.
-The app features a modern card-based UI, responsive design, and seamless navigation between viewing, adding, editing, and deleting creators.**
+The app features a modern card-based UI with stunning animations, responsive design, and seamless navigation between viewing, adding, editing, and deleting creators.**

 Time spent: **8** hours